douglaz/psl/Using-the-CLI.md

 PSL requires that you have [[Java installed | Prerequisites ]].

 The PSL jar file `psl-cli-2.0.0.jar` already contains all required PSL libraries that you need to be able to run your PSL programs.
-You can find a current snapshot of this `.jar` file from our [resources directory](https://linqs-data.soe.ucsc.edu/maven/repositories/psl-releases/org/linqs/psl-cli/2.0.0/psl-cli-2.0.0.jar) until we finalize our v2.0 release.
+You can find a current snapshot of this `.jar` file from our [resources directory](https://linqs-data.soe.ucsc.edu/maven/repositories/psl-releases/org/linqs/psl-cli/2.0.0/psl-cli-2.0.0.jar).

 ## Running your first program